level12/keg-auth/docs/source/getting-started.rst

     -  `BASE_TEMPLATE`
     -  `KEGAUTH_BASE_TEMPLATE`

+Keg-Auth will assume that a variable is used in the master template to determine the contents of a title block.
+That variable name defaults to ``page_title``, but may be customized via ``KEGAUTH_TEMPLATE_TITLE_VAR``.

 Form selects are rendered with select2 in templates extending ``keg_auth/form-base.html``.
 ``keg_auth/select2-scripts.html`` and ``keg_auth/select2-styles.html`` can be included
 in templates to render select2s without extending form-base.
 Apps can opt out of select2